rbaumgarten/xlt-testsuite-documentation/README.md

 ### [General](http://dataduke.github.io/xlt-testsuite-documentation/scriptdoc/index.html)

-We have alreadey build a __foundation__ of over __200 modules__ structured in over __30 packages__.
+We have already build a __foundation__ of over __200 modules__ structured in over __30 packages__.
 Our __test set__ core still has just over __20 tests__ based on empirical knowledge form our daily buisness projects.
 The aim is to cover standard functions of the shop system.
 This means all tests have to cover a wide variety of different test pathes.
 The modules can be used as buliding bricks to enlarge the current test set quickly.

     .
     |-- bin                                # executables